French aircraft carrier Foch: Design

 The Clemenceau-class aircraft carriers, of which Foch was the last surviving member, were of conventional CATOBAR design.
 The landing area was 165.5 m long by 29.5 m wide; it was angled at 8 degrees off of the ship's axis.
 The flight deck was 265 m long.
 The forward aircraft elevator was to starboard, and the rear elevator was positioned on the deck edge to save hangar space.
 The forward of two 52 m catapults were at the bow to port, the aft catapult was on the forward area of angled landing deck.
 The hangar deck dimensions are 152 by 22–24 m with 7 m overhead.

 History

 The draft statute, prepared by the Naval General Staff in 1949, asked for four aircraft carriers of 20,000 tons to be available in two phases.
 At its meeting of 22 August 1949, the Supreme Council of the Navy was even more ambitious, where they proposed a six aircraft carrier fleet.
 On 15 July 1952, the French Navy still wanted two to five for the French Navy (not available to NATO).
 According to RCM 12, the final document of the Lisbon Conference of 1952, France should make available to NATO an aircraft carrier on D-day, two on day 30, three on day 180.

-But from 1953, the Navy had to revise its ambitions downwards, with a target of three aircraft carriers.
+In 1953, the Navy had to revise its ambitions downwards, with a target of three aircraft carriers.